edgeimpulse/expert-projects/eeg-data-machine-learning-part-1.md

 description: Use a consumer-grade EEG device to control and manipulate a simple video game by using TinyML.
 ---

-# Using EEG-data and Machine Learning to Control Games
+# Using EEG Data and Machine Learning to Control Games

 Created By:
 Thomas Vikstrom